mzattera/bfbasic/README.md

 # bfbasic
-This is a por to Eclipse and GitHub of [BFBASIC](https://esolangs.org/wiki/BFBASIC).
+This is a port to Eclipse and GitHub of [BFBASIC](https://esolangs.org/wiki/BFBASIC).

 I created this repository because the original project on SourceForge seems to be closed and its [CVS repository](http://brainfuck.cvs.sourceforge.net/brainfuck/) being available only in read-only mode.

+Currently, I only made very minor changes to the original code (starting from version 1.50 rc3).

 ## Usage
 Unzip the `.zip` release file.
 It includes `bfbasic.jar` which is an executable Java JAR that contains the BFBASIC compiler.